alexbatistaarantes/addon_playlistToCSV/README.md

 Create a CSV that list the videos from the Youtube playlist you're current on.

-The list is shown currently on the Console.

-To access the console press right click in anywhere in the web page and then Inspect, or something like that.
-There will be a tab called Console.
-Pressing F12 will probably open this window too.
+The support methods to get the list is copying to clipboard or saving in a .csv file.
+Currently only the clipboard one is working.:w

 To place it on Firefox (for testing): https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#trying_it_out

 # TODO:
 - [ ] Extract list to a .csv file
-- [ ] Add checkbox option to choose columns (video title, channel name, link to video)
 - [ ] Automatically scroll the playlist down

+# DONE:
+- [X] Add checkbox option to choose columns (video title, channel name, link to video)